This blog provides information for educational purposes only. Read our complete summary for more info.

 We searched until we found a good "base recipe" then made it a few times, tweaking each round to try and improve it.
 For example, the first thing we noticed was that the pumpkin pie drink recipe we found called for only 2 cups of alcohol.
 Since we're more or less professional drinkers, we made a couple modifications to the recipe and created two different versions.

-First, we modified the recipe to give it more of a kick (feel free to add less or more depending on how strong you like your drink).
+First, we modified the recipe to give it more of an alcohol kick.
 We also modified the spice content, pumpkin puree content, etc. Finally, we went rogue and used an actual pumpkin pie and some vodka to see if we could make an improvement while also dramatically simplifying the recipe (see version 2 below).

 Overall, we're very happy with the results.
-Though, heads up: both of these recipes are more suited for an after dinner drink.
-They aren't really something you would want to pass around the fire.
-So, if you are into desert drinks this will be right up your alley.
-Here's a video of the final recipe.
-The details are below.
+We found both of these recipes were more suited for an after dinner drink.
+They aren't really something we would want to pass around the fire.

 Version 1: Pumpkin Pie "Moonshine" (From Scratch)

 - 1 big can pumpkin puree ( 100% pure pumpkin)

 - 1 can (12 fl. oz.) of thawed frozen apple juice concentrate.

 - 2 pints of high proof alcohol - vodka, everclear, or moonshine (i.e. Ole Smokey)